vscode-neovim/vscode-neovim/README.md

 ## Important

 -   Visual modes are not producing real vscode selections (few versions had this feature previously, but it was implemented through ugly & hacky workarounds).
 Any vscode commands expecting selection won't work.
 To round the corners, invoking VSCode command picker through the default hotkeys (`f1`/`ctrl/cmd+shift+p`) from visual mode converts vim selection to real vscode selection.
 Also commenting/indenting/formatting works out of the box too.
 If you're using some custom mapping for calling vscode commands and depends on real vscode selection, you can use `VSCodeNotifyRange`/`VSCodeNotifyRangePos` (the first one linewise, the latter characterwise) functions which will convert visual mode selection to vscode selection before calling the command.
 See [this for example](https://github.com/asvetliakov/vscode-neovim/blob/e61832119988bb1e73b81df72956878819426ce2/vim/vscode-code-actions.vim#L42-L54) and [mapping](https://github.com/asvetliakov/vscode-neovim/blob/e61832119988bb1e73b81df72956878819426ce2/vim/vscode-code-actions.vim#L98)
--   The extenison for now works best if `editor.scrollBeyondLastLine` is disabled.
+-   The extension for now works best if `editor.scrollBeyondLastLine` is disabled.
 -   When you type some commands they may be substituted for the another, like `:write` will be replaced by `:Write`.
 This is normal.
 -   File/tab/window management (`:w`/`q`/etc...) commands are substituted and mapped to vscode actions.
 If you're using some custom commands/custom mappings to them, you might need to rebind them to call vscode actions instead.
-See reference links below for examples if you want to use custom keybindngs/commands. **DO NOT** use vim `:w`, etc... in scripts/keybindings, they won't work.
+See reference links below for examples if you want to use custom keybindings/commands. **DO NOT** use vim `:w`, etc... in scripts/keybindings, they won't work.
 -   It's better to use spaces instead of tabs for file indent. `<C-v>` is broken for tab indents
 -   On a Mac, the `h`, `j`, `k` and `l` movement keys may not repeat in visual mode when held, to fix this open Terminal and execute the following command:
     `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`